open-afc-project/openafc/README.md

 ```

 ## build prereq containers (optional)
-The rat-server and celery worker containers use pecompiled containers available from public repositories.
+The rat-server and celery worker containers use pre-built containers available from public repositories.
 These prereq containes can be built manually.
 ### rat-server prereq containers:
 ```